 News & Events

 “The 2017 incoming Penn State class will join photographer, author, MacArthur Genius Grant recipient, and Pulitzer Prize-winner Lynsey Addario in exploring her passion for photography and how it shaped her personal and professional life by reading “It’s What I Do: A Photographer’s Life of Love and War,” the common book chosen for the 2017-18 Penn State Reads program.”

 Penn State Reads provides a shared experience among new students, encouraging intellectual engagement within and beyond the classroom, stimulating critical thinking, and fostering a deeper connection to Penn State’s mission and core values.

-First-year students are asked to read the book before returning to campus for classes in August.
-Throughout the year, they will have an opportunity to attend featured lectures, participate in class conversations, attend programming in Residence Halls, and engage with other first-year students in dialogue about the concepts introduced in the book.
+First-year students at the University Park campus will receive a complimentary copy of the book at New Student Orientation.
+They are asked to read the book before returning to campus in August.
+Throughout the year, they will have an opportunity to attend lectures, participate in class conversations, attend programming in residence halls, and engage with other first-year students in dialogue about the concepts introduced in the book.

 All students, faculty, and staff are encouraged to read the book and participate in the related planned events.
 Several Penn State campuses are also participating in a pilot of the program using the same text.